Skoli-Code/articles/ddj.net/article_DDJ.md

 # Islam, media object
-"Islam, media object" is a collaboration between [Moussa Bourekba][moussa], researcher at the Barcelona Center for International Affairs ([CIDOB][cidob]) and associate professor at the Ramon Llul university of Barcelona, and Skoli, our young agency created in 2016 by Pierre Bellon (developer), Gauthier Bravais (project manager) and Lucas Piessat (journalist).
+"Islam, media object" is a collaboration between [Moussa Bourekba][moussa], researcher at the Barcelona Center for International Affairs ([CIDOB][cidob]) and associate professor at the Ramon Llul university of Barcelona, and [Skoli][skoli], our young agency created in 2016 by Pierre Bellon (developer), Gauthier Bravais (project manager) and Lucas Piessat (journalist).

 ## Project's origins